All Software Modules

 Field Data Replication (FDR)

-Playback your recorded data in real-time
+Play back your recorded data in real-time

 Reproduce recorded field acceleration measurements on a shaker with FDR.
-The software performs an iterative time-history playback to replicate waveforms, including high peak accelerations.
+The software performs an iterative time-history playback to replicate waveforms, including high-peak accelerations.

 Download Demo All Software Modules